JiGoot/terms/en/guidelines.md

 1.8 ***No member is allowed to share their account or login credentials with any third party***.

 1.9 ***Members must provide accurate and honest information on the platform***.
 Providing false or misleading information is against our platform rules.

+Order Updates and Payment Policy
+1. Payment Per Order Each client is entitled to make only one payment per order.
+This policy is designed to simplify the transaction process and ensure financial consistency.
+By limiting payments to one per order, we reduce the risk of errors and discrepancies that can arise from multiple payment transactions.

+2. Payment Status The payment status for an order can be categorized as:

+Pending: Payment has not been completed.
+Paid: Payment has been successfully processed.
+Cancelled: Payment has been cancelled, and the order will not be processed.
+3. Payment Methods Clients have the option to pay using the following methods:

+Pay on Placement (POP): Payment is made upfront at the time of order placement.
+Pay on Delivery (POD): Payment is made upon delivery of the order.
+4. Order Adjustments and Subtotal To mitigate and reduce the risk of financial inconsistencies, order adjustments will not lead to the order subtotal exceeding the original subtotal.
+Once an order is paid, it is too late to make adjustments that would exceed the original subtotal, and any additions would need to be made in a separate order.
+This ensures that the payment reflects the final order details accurately.

+5. Consent for Adjustments If an order has not yet been paid or has a POD payment method, adjustments can lead to the new subtotal exceeding the original one.
+However, such adjustments require the sole consent of the client.
+This consent must be explicitly provided and documented to ensure transparency and agreement on the updated charges.

+By agreeing to these terms, the client acknowledges and accepts the outlined policies regarding order updates and payment.
+These policies are in place to provide a clear, consistent, and fair transaction process for all parties involved.